Samsung/tizen-docs/docs/application/dotnet/get-started/iot/first-app.md

 The following example shows you how to create and configure a basic Tizen .NET application project in Visual Studio.
 An application project contains all the files that make up an application.

-The following figure illustrates the output of application.
+The following figure illustrates the output of the application.
 The application screen displays a message, **Welcome to Xamarin Forms!** and there is no user interaction.

 ![Application running on the reference board](media/cs_first_building_device.png)